What do you get when you mix poor man's Death Note with a watered down version of BBC's Sherlock, and a dash of Akame ga

 Yuukoku no Moriarty is an unconventional re-imagining of the classic story, with Sherlock's arch-nemesis as the protagonist.
 For better or worse, the author didn't have the courage to go all out and keep him a self-serving master of crime.
 In this version, Moriarty is an underdog who goes from rags to riches, and grows up to become a merciless vigilante on a crusade against corrupt nobles.

 for some nice, juicy moral ambiguity.
 Does the story deliver on that front?
 Well... yes and no. Kinda.

 You see, Yuukoku no Moriarty can be split into two distinct parts: the fun one, and the NOT fun one.
 The manga is at its best when it focuses on Moriarty vs Sherlock mind games, and at its absolute worst when it focuses on our protagonist fighting evil nobles.
 And they are eeeeeevil, all right.
 Evil with a capital E. But, first things first, lets start with the good part.

-Other reocurring characters can also be interesting; from Moriarty's cold hearted brother who idolizes him, to Sherlock's upright buddy Watson, we have a decent variety of personalities.
+Other reocurring characters can also be interesting; from Moriarty's cold hearted brother who idolizes him, to Sherlock's upright friend Watson, we have a decent variety of personalities.

 So... let's get to the “not fun” part now, shall we?

-The chapters that don't deal with Moriarty vs Holmes, have monster-of-the-week structure.
+The chapters that don't deal with Moriarty vs Holmes, follow the monster-of-the-week formula.
 It usually goes like this:

 1. William (Moriarty) learns about some acts of cartoonish villainy committed by an evil noble.

 2. He investigates.